 There are lots of books that summarize important results from various fields and tell you how it applies to your life and your everything.
 This type of book, often built around some central theme and with a punchy neologism ending in -ology or -omics prominently displayed on the cover, has long been one of my favorite types of intellectual snack.
 They´re great appetizers, but can, like non-metaphorical appetizers, be less than filling in the long run.

-The best kind of these books are the one that teaches you important concepts and theories.
+The best kind of such books are the one that teaches you important concepts and theories.
 It’s a great way to let intellectual tools painstakingly developed by researchers become part of everyone’s cognitive arsenal.
 Call it trickle-down intellectualism.
-I’m less fond of the kind that mostly seem to argue a point, something like “[thing] is important!” or “[thing] is a thing!” that really don’t need an entire book – or put forward a single idea, concept or analytical tool that can be grasped more or less by just reading the summary on the jacket.
+I’m less fond of the kind that mostly seem to argue a point – something like “[thing] is important!” or “[thing] is a thing!” that really don’t need an entire book – or put forward a single idea, concept or analytical tool that can be grasped more or less by just reading the summary on the dust jacket.

 I wanted to go up a level and aggregate, build larger systems of ideas, integrate elements from many fields into a coherent whole.
 A wide-angle lens, not a microscope.
 This type of literature doesn’t seem to really exist.
 There aren’t any journals of “Everything Studies”, no specialists in not being specialists, and no books that these people put out, letting everyone know How to Understand Everything.